 Clear the Let Windows sync my activities from this PC to the cloud option.

 Jump to another settings page, and then come back to the Activity history page to refresh the page and make the option to delete your history available.

 Under “Clear activity history,” click the Clear button.

 Click the OK button to confirm.

-If you no longer want the feature to connect these type of activities, under “Collect activities,” turn off the Let Windows collect my activities toggle switch.
+If you no longer want the feature to connect these type of activities, leave the activity sync option disable and clear the Let Windows collect my activities from this PC option as well.

-These customisation options are part of the Windows 10 version 1803 (Redstone 4), which means that if you don’t see the Activity history section in the Settings app, it’s likely because you’re not running version 1803.
-The Redstone 4 update is expected to release in early 2018.
+These customisation options are part of the Windows 10 version 1803 (April 2018 Update), which means that if you don’t see the Activity history section in the Settings app, it’s likely because you’re not running version 1803.
+The April 2018 Update is expected to release on April 30, 2018.